Here are 12 breastfeeding secrets every mom should know:

 #2: Breastfeeding comes with its own slew of complications

 Four months into breastfeeding, I was hit with thrush, a yeast infection on the breast.
 Thankfully the babies didn’t catch it, but anyone who has had thrush can attest that its pain is similar to contractions!
-You might also have to deal with plugged ducts, mastitis, engorgement, and all the other fun friends that make it so difficult to continue breastfeeding.
+You might also deal with plugged ducts, mastitis, engorgement, and all the other fun friends that make it so difficult to continue breastfeeding.

 #3: You’re likely to lose weight much faster with breastfeeding